-Director Name Age Principal Occupation Since Director Nominees (s ee Pro posal Number 1) Jane F. Aggers 70 President and CEO of Hancock Fabrics, Inc. (retired) 2010 Terrance G. Finley 64 President and CEO of Books-A-Million, Inc. 2008 Jeffry O. Rosenthal 60 President and CEO of Hibbett Sports, Inc. 2013 Standing Directors Michael J. Newsome 79 Chairman of the Board; CEO of Hibbett Sports, Inc. (retired) 1996 Anthony F. Crudele 61 Lead Director; EVP, CFO and Treasurer of Tractor Supply Company (retired) 2012 Karen S. Etzkorn 54 CIO of Qurate Retail Group 2016 James A. Hilt 42 EVP, Chief Marketing Officer and eCommerce of Express, Inc. 2017 Ralph T. Parks 72 President of RTParks, Inc. 2002 Alton E. Yother 65 Senior EVP and CFO of Regions Financial Corporation (retired) 2004
+Director Name Age Principal Occupation Since Director Nominees (s ee Pro p posal Number 1) Jane F. Aggers 71 President and CEO of Hancock Fabrics, Inc. (retired) 2010 Karen S. Etzkorn 55 CIO of Qurate Retail Group 2016 Alton E. Yother 66 Senior EVP and CFO of Regions Financial Corporation (retired) 2004 Standing Directors Michael J. Newsome 80 Chairman of the Board; CEO of Hibbett Sports, Inc. (retired) 1996 Anthony F. Crudele 62 Lead Director; EVP, CFO and Treasurer of Tractor Supply Company 2012 (retired) Terrance G. Finley 65 President and CEO of Books-A-Million, Inc. 2008 James A. Hilt 43 President of Consumer Division at Shutterfly, Inc. 2017 Ralph T. Parks 73 President of RTParks, Inc. 2002 Jeffry O. Rosenthal 61 President and CEO of Hibbett Sports, Inc. 2013

-Michael J. Newsome is a non-independent Director of our Board, and served as our Executive Chair of the Board from March 2010 to February 2014 at which time he stepped down from executive management and became Chair of our Board.
+Michael J. Newsome is a non-independent Director of our Board and served as our Executive Chair of the Board from March 2010 to February 2014 at which time he stepped down from executive management and became Chair of our Board.
 He has been a member of our Board since the Company became public in October 1996.
 Mr. Newsome served as our President from 1981 through August 2004 and was named Chief Executive Officer in September 1999 and Chair of the Board in March 2004.
 He stepped down as our Chief Executive Officer in March 2010.
 Mr. Newsome joined us as an outside salesman in 1965, and has held numerous positions with the Company, including outside salesman to schools, store manager, district manager, regional manager and President.
-His lifetime of experience in sporting goods retail and specifically with Hibbett is invaluable to us as he has taken us from a small privately-held retailer to the successful public company we are today, operating over 1,000 stores in 35 states at the end of Fiscal 2018.
+His lifetime of experience in sporting goods retail and specifically with Hibbett is invaluable to us as he has taken us from a small privately-held retailer to the successful public company we are today, operating over 1,100 stores in 35 states at the end of Fiscal 2019.
 In 2007, Mr. Newsome was inducted into the Sporting Goods Industry Hall of Fame sponsored by the National Sporting Goods Association.
+Mr. Newsome will be stepping down from the Board of Directors at this year's Annual Meeting of Stockholders.